COURSE TASKS (GRADED AND NOT GRADED) FOR MATH 116

 We will utilize MyOpenMath for ALL graded and non-graded tasks!
 The Gradebook will also be in MyOpenMath!

 There are seven (7) types of tasks for you to complete, some are graded and some are not graded.
-They consist of (a) writing an Autobiography; (b) completing a Syllabus Review; (c) studying the Learning Materials; (d) completing Practice Problem Sets; (e) completing Module Reviews; (f) taking Module Quizzes; and (g) taking a proctored, comprehensive Final Exam.
+They consist of (a) writing an Autobiography; (b) completing a Syllabus Review; (c) studying the Learning Materials; (d) completing Practice Tasks; (e) completing Module Reviews; (f) taking Module Quizzes; and (g) taking a proctored, comprehensive Final Exam.

 It requires you to introduce yourself to the class in a MyOpenMath forum called “Autobiography”.
 You can find the task in MyOpenMath in the "Preliminaries" Tasks Folder.

-The syllabus review tests your knowledge of the course workings, rules, and policies.
+The Syllabus Review tests your knowledge of the course workings, rules, and policies.
 It is protected by a password which will be given to you by the instructor in the response to your autobiography posting.
-You can find the syllabus review in MyOpenMath in the "Preliminaries" folder.
+You can find the Syllabus Review in MyOpenMath in the "Preliminaries" folder.

-WARNING: You must have completed the Autobiography Task with a 100% before you can access the syllabus review and other course materials.
+You must have completed the Autobiography Task with a 100% before you can access the syllabus review and other course materials.

-WARNING: You must have completed the Syllabus Review with a 100% before you can access Practice 1, the Module Quizzes, and the Final Exam.
+You must have completed the Syllabus Review with a 100% before you can access Practice 1, the Module Quizzes, and the Final Exam.

 c.
 Study the Learning Materials - Not Graded (but necessary for continued success)